Botswana Nature & Wildlife

 As a whole, Botswana has strong conservation policies.
-The government wishes to promote ecotourism, but not at the expense of the natural wildlife.
-Great emphasis is placed on educating citizens about the importance of the wildlife and on coexisting with it to prevent conflict.
+The government wishes to promote ecotourism, but not at the expense of natural wildlife.
+Great emphasis is placed on educating citizens about the importance of wildlife and on coexisting with it to prevent conflict.

 Botswana Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Botswana.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Botswana.

 Learn about the history and culture of Botswana, the must-try food and drink, and what to pack in your suitcase.
-Read about Botswana's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about Botswana's nature and wildlife, weather and geography, and 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Botswana for yourself.
 Start exploring… book one of our Botswana tours today!

 Extend Your Trip